 Participate with the Referring Worker, the Child, and the Child's Positive Support System in making a team decision when it is appropriate and/or necessary based on the Child's needs and behaviors, to move a Child from a SAL cluster setting to an SAL scattered-site setting and vice versa.

 Assist each Child to complete a budget.
-The Contractor shall not spend any of the Child's SAL stipend.
+The Contractor shall not spend any of the Child's SAL Stipend.
 The Contractor shall:

-Ensure that each Child served in the SAL Foster Care program receives their monthly SAL stipend payment and, if needed, their SAL Start-Up Allowance.
+Ensure that each Child served in the SAL Foster Care program receives their monthly SAL Stipend payment and, if needed, their SAL Start-Up Allowance.

 Based upon the Child's budget, work with the Child to ensure payment of bills (e.g., rent, utilities) and for needed items such as food and transportation costs as needed.